apostrophecms/docs/docs/cookbook/dif-test.md

 Let's outline the steps that we need to perform.

-1. Create a new starter kit boilerplate project
+1. Create a new boilerplate project
 2. Add the styling and scripts from the template to our project
-3. Identify sections found on each page that can be converted into [fragments](/guide/fragments.md)
+3. Identify sections found on each page that can be converted into [fragments](../guide/fragments.md)
    - Navigation
    - Header
    - Footer